THE DOCUMENTARY SHOWCASING THE STORIES OF INSPIRING AND AMBITIOUS FEMALE ENTREPRENEURS

 I knew the initial struggle of wanting to do it yourself, and I always wanted to start my own company.
 So I put together a Kickstarter campaign with a trailer of the film I wanted to produce.
 That trailer, thanks to lots of coffee, networking events, meetings, and Marie Forleo raised over $100K.
 Then things got really crazy.

-Over the last two years I hired an all female crew, interviewed over a dozen entrepreneurs, moved into an office, put out a new trailer, pitched my first angel investor, and in May of 2016 we premiered Dream, Girl at the White House.
+Over the last three years I hired an all female crew, met my production partner Komal Minhas, interviewed over a dozen entrepreneurs, pitched my first angel investor, and in May of 2016 we premiered Dream, Girl at the White House.

-Since then the film has been seen by over 20K people in 81 different countries.
+Since then the film has been hosted at 250 screening events in over 40 different countries.

-Sign up for exclusive updates from me and the Dream, Girl team
+Sign up for exclusive updates about Dream, Girl

-and be the first to see our brand new
+and be the first to hear about our next documentary film project.

 THE DREAM, GIRL JOURNEY: